 It would be the same way you sense a friend or loved one’s mood the moment they walk in the room.
 Even before they say anything, or you’ve had a chance to see the look on their face you can tell.

 What Are Some Other Examples Of Why Autistic People Rock?

-Whereas you may be able to block out the sound of the vacuum cleaner, or the background noise of lots of people in a crowded area just by ignoring it, a person with autism may need to self regulate in order to do this.
+You may be able to block out the sound of the vacuum cleaner, or the background noise of lots of people in a crowded area just by ignoring it.
+A person with autism may need to self regulate in order to do this.

 Sometimes a person with autism may do this in conjunction with something that already feels good so that they process it in the way they want.

 Should I Stop My Autistic Child From Rocking?

 Why would you want to stop your autistic child from rocking?
 Why would you want them to stop soothing themselves, reducing their stress, staying calm or being happy?

-What about other scenarios though?
 What about on a plane or bus ride?
 While I agree that other people can stare and talk all they want and I’ll just brush it off as rudeness and ignorance, is it fair to other people if my son is so distracting that it is disruptive to them for an extended period of time?